COVID-19 Vaccine Access

 This dataset relies on companies, governments, and multilateral organizations making their agreements publicly available.
 There are substantial gaps in the data, including that not all agreements are being reported in a timely fashion, and reported agreements may lack one or more relevant data points, such as price, doses committed, or manufacturer.

-The dataset and graphics are updated every one to two weeks.
+The dataset and graphics are updated once every month.
 Given that this dataset is reliant on information reported in the public domain, it may contain inaccuracies, be incomplete, or quickly become out of date.

 Please contact us with comments and suggestions at email@example.com.